 In the world of bits and distributed ledgers, immutability is high technology bordering on magic, an asymptote you can kiss but never rest upon, but in the world of atoms and artifacts it is the default.

 There’s even a section that begins with a heavily altered version of The Call of Cthulhu’s celebrated opening paragraph, which starts: “The most menacing thing in the world is the ability of the cloud to correlate its contents.”
 Such a passage could only come out of our modern meme-saturated culture, in which every famous image, clip or quote can become a Mad Libs template.
-Small brains reference existing memes in their stories; galaxy brains wield the underlying logic of memes like this (more correctly, it’s the other way round).
+Small brains reference existing memes in their stories; galaxy brains wield the underlying logic of memes like this.

 As discussed above, the prose walks a delicate tightrope between pretentious and legitimately clever, often falling off to one side or the other.
 It starts falling off more to the former side as the story draws to its close, ending with an almost nonsensical monologue that I don’t think was intended to be nonsensical.
 By multiple close rereadings that I haven’t done, it might be possible to tease out some meaning, but I lack the energy to untangle that particular World’s Largest Rubber Band Ball.